docs

 The Waystar question: when enterprise RCM is the right answer

-Waystar is mentioned in this page because it is the platform most commonly referenced when a large billing company is trying to understand whether it has grown past what a billing-company-first platform can support.
+Waystar is here because it is the platform most often raised when a large billing company asks whether it has grown past what a billing-company-first product can support.

-- A billing company is itself being positioned for acquisition by a health system or a large RCM services firm that uses Waystar.
-In this case, platform alignment is a transaction-level conversation, not a software evaluation.
+- The billing company is itself being positioned for acquisition by a health system or large RCM firm on Waystar.
+That is a transaction-level conversation, not a software evaluation.

-For everything else — independent physician practices, specialty groups, behavioral health, DME, smaller orthopedics and cardiology groups — Waystar's enterprise overhead is unlikely to produce a better daily billing experience than a billing-company-first platform.
-The KLAS Research database is the best external source for validated buyer feedback on how enterprise RCM platforms perform in real-world deployments.
+For everything else, independent practices, specialty groups, behavioral health, DME, smaller orthopedics and cardiology, Waystar's enterprise overhead is unlikely to produce a better daily billing experience than a billing-company-first platform.
+KLAS Research is the best external source for validated buyer feedback on how enterprise RCM platforms perform in real deployments.

 ---

-What should a 50-plus practice billing company verify in software?
+What a 50-plus practice billing company should verify

-The evaluation questions for a large billing company are different from the questions a smaller one asks.
+The evaluation questions at this scale differ from a smaller shop's.
 Prioritize these.

 | Verification area | What to ask and test |